Overnights in countryside – closer to the villagers and to the locals

 Breakfast at touristic complex of Purcari.

-Check-out from Purcari.
+Check-out in Purcari.

 Morning drive to the self-proclaimed independent country within Moldova – Transnistria.